One Day in Everglades National Park: 4 Things to Do

 How to get to Everglades National Park

-If you’re starting your Everglades day trip in Miami-Dade County—including Miami Beach—you’ll be pleased to know the journey is quite simple.
+If you’re doing a day trip to Everglades from Miami-Dade County—including Miami Beach—you’ll be pleased to know the journey is quite simple.
 Head west until you cross the Ronald Reagan Turnpike.
 After that, it’s pretty much a straight shot along US-41 to the nearest Everglades main entrance.

 This sprawling park has several main entrances and visitor centers where you can begin your adventure, including the Gulf Coast Visitor Center, the Flamingo Visitor Center, the Ernest F. Coe Visitor Center, and the Shark Valley Visitor Center.